 Now that you have your home theater all set up, it’s time to watch and listen to some great content.
-I recommend going with the highest quality possible, like Blu-ray over conventional DVD.
+I recommend going with the highest quality possible, like Blu-ray or 4k over conventional DVD.
 I’ll update this list as I discover good content, and will do individual reviews for exceptional content.

 Cosmos: Incredibly good show!
 The rumble in this show is outstanding, an effect I never felt prior to high quality subwoofers.
 We have a metal wall hanging that only rattles with extremely deep content.
 This always rattles at some point in these shows.
 Beyond the bass factor, the show itself is fascinating and well put together.
 The visual is outstanding.
 Can’t recommend enough!

 Star Wars: The Force Awakens: It’s nice to see such a mainstream movie with chops when it comes to bass.
 It wasn’t overdone, nor was it lacking.
 The scene when the big weapon is first used is fun, the initial impact is impressive.
 I feel there were some missed opportunities for copious amounts of low-end, but all in all a great job with the sound.
 I didn’t need to constantly adjust the volume to hear the quieter dialog.
 I’m looking forward to the 3D release.